Samuel Blommaert

-Samuel Blommaert (Bloemaert, Blommaerts, Blommaart, Blomert, etc.; 11 or 21 August 1583 – 23 December 1651) was a Flemish/Dutch merchant and director of the Dutch West India Company from 1622 to 1629 and again from 1636 to 1642.
-In the latter period, he was a paid commissioner of Sweden in the Netherlands and he played a dubious but key role in Peter Minuit's expedition that led to the Swedish colonizing of New Sweden.
+Samuel Blommaert (Bloemaert, Blommaerts, Blommaart, Blomert, etc.; 11 or 21 August 1583 – 23 December 1651) was a Flemish-Dutch merchant and director of the Dutch West India Company (WIC) from 1622 to 1629 and again from 1636 to 1642.
+In the latter period, he was a paid commissioner of Sweden in the Netherlands and he played a dubious but key role in Peter Minuit's expedition that led to the Swedish colonisation of New Sweden (present-day United States).
 For years Blommaert was involved in the copper trade and industry.
 In 1645 he was appointed for a third time as a manager of the WIC, being one of the main investors from the beginning.